Dograrohit/calculator-git/readme.md

 <ul>
 <li>Enter numbers using the on-screen buttons.</li>
 <li>Click on the operation buttons (+, -, *, /) to perform calculations.</li>
-<li>Use the "C" button to clear the display and start a new calculation.</li>
+<li>Use the "AC" button to clear the display and start a new calculation.</li>
 </ul>